maximeraafat/BlenderNeRF/README.md

 Rendering is a computationally intensive process ; generating photorealistic scenes can take seconds to hours depending on the scene complexity, hardware properties and the computational resources available to the 3D software.

-While obtaining renderings might be considered a straight forward process for 3D artists, obtaining the additional camera information necessary for NeRF can be discouraging, even for python familiar users or machine learning developers.
+While rendering might be considered a straight forward process for 3D artists, obtaining the additional camera information necessary for NeRF can be discouraging, even for python familiar users or machine learning developers.
 This add-on aims at solving this issue, enabling artists to easily integrate AI in their creative flow while also facilitating research.

 ## Installation